victorgan/victorgan.github.io/_posts/2020-12-21-canonical-folders.markdown

 **Every folder name is prefixed by a single digit**.

 I call the system **Canonical Folders**.
 A folder is a canonical folder if:
-- It's name is prefixed by a single digit,
+- Its name is prefixed by a single digit,
-- It's digit is unique among sibling folders and directly follows the previous digit, and
+- Its digit is unique among sibling folders and directly follows the previous digit, and
 - Every folder in it is also a canonical folder.
 Every single folder.